Hardyik/Hardyik/README.md

 - 👋 Hi, I’m @Hardyik
 - 👀 I’m interested in coding
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning new things
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ---
-- 📫 How to reach me ...
+- 📫 How to reach me <hardik.k.1310@gmail.com>
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Coding Depends on 0's and 1's.